 You homeschool mom, do know best

 Society has a way of not only not showing homeschool moms encouragement but of actually trying to shame homeschool moms, and that can be hard.
-Your life-long friend, your family, your community doesn’t agree with your choice to homeschool.
+Your lifelong friend, family, and community don’t agree with your choice to homeschool.
 You often hear words like “are you STILL doing that homeschooling?…” and yeah you can tell the tone is anything but supportive.

 The thing is you, more than anyone else, have your individual child’s best interest at heart.
 You know your child.
 What makes them tick, how they learn, and what makes them shut down.
 You have spent years getting to know your child, which quite honestly, makes you uniquely qualified to teach your child.